-“These kids need love and need someone to listen to them,” said Miss Ann.
+“These kids need love and need someone to listen to them,” said Miss Ann, a foster parent with Sevita.
 “I never turn a kid down.”

 For some, Miss Ann’s is a way station, a short stop on a longer road to healing.
 For others, Miss Ann’s is a place of transition from childhood to adulthood, from dependence on an imperfect system to self-sufficiency.
 For all the children who come there, Miss Ann’s is home.

 Making kids feel like part of a community

 Dorchester, Massachusetts is where Miss Ann has made her home of 42 years.
 It’s the kind of community that looks out for one another.
 No one is anonymous, especially not someone connected to Miss Ann.

 “I introduce the kids I care for to the neighborhood,” Miss Ann explained.
 “My neighborhood is my community.
 I have a village.”

 Not only does Miss Ann give the children she supports a sense of community, she also gives them a place to call home.
 Every youth who passes through her door knows he or she can come back one day.
 And they do – for a second chance, some good advice, or simply to say hello.